-The file boxes were covered in marbled papers by Quentin Bell’s family to hold his copies family letters.
+The file boxes were covered in marbled papers by Quentin Bell’s family to hold his copies of family letters.
 Above the fireplace is a Vanessa Bell painting of the front of Charleston from 1950.
 To the left of the window is a portrait of John Maynard Keynes by Duncan Grant in the garden at Charleston in 1917.
-This shows Keynes in habitual position for working, seated in an armchair with a board across his lap; Keynes was drafting a telegram to the US Treasury requesting an essential war loan.
+This shows Keynes in his habitual working position, seated in an armchair with a board across his lap; Keynes was drafting a telegram to the US Treasury requesting an essential war loan.
 On his head he wears a cap from the Omega Workshops.

 This was Duncan Grant’s bedroom for over fifty years.
 Quentin Bell described this room as having “the most complete decorative scheme of any in the house.”
 The decorations on the wall with the fireplace were carried out in 1918 by Vanessa Bell.
 Her 1922 copy of Raphael’s St Catherine sits on the mantelpiece and a copy of her 1919 painting Tea Things, is above the mirror.